mit-crpg/TIMCAT/readme.md

 #### "PWR12_ME_inflated_reduced.csv"
 This is the reference cost data for the PWR12-ME plant.
 Costs were inflated from 1987 USD in EEDB to 2018 USD.

-#### "inputfile_PWR12ME"
+#### "inputfile_PWR12ME.xlsx"
 This is the input file template for estimating the costs of a new plant.
 There are 9 tabs: 6 for direct cost categories, 1 for learning inputs, 1 for modularization inputs, and 1 for general plant characteristics.

+#### "input_scaling_exponents.xlsx"
+This is the input file for the cost scaling model parameters.
+The reference values are recommended, but the user is welcome to use their own parameters.

+#### "input_LaborIndices.csv", "input_MaterialIndices.csv", "input_CostOverrun.csv"
+These were the scaling matrices used to escalate the EEDB reference costs from 1987 to 2018 USD, and from the PWR12-BetterExperience to the PWR12-Median Experience.
+They are not called explicitly in the code, except the labor indices are called if steel plate composites are used.
+Future additions to the code that include new cost items can use this as a sample template.

-#### "inputfile_PWR12ME"
+#### "building_template.csv", "scheduler_table.csv"
-This is the input file template for estimating the costs of a new plant.
-There are 9 tabs: 6 for direct cost categories, 1 for learning inputs, 1 for modularization inputs, and 1 for general plant characteristics.
+These are template files to organize the output data to run the construction scheduler which is a separate code.

 ## References
 The source cost data was from the Economic Energy Data Base published by the US DOE in 1987.
-The full dataset can be accessed here: https://rsicc.ornl.gov/codes/psr/psr5/psr-531.html
+The full dataset can be requested here: https://rsicc.ornl.gov/codes/psr/psr5/psr-531.html